Understanding Chain-of-Thought in LLMs through Information Theory: Experiments

-Notably, the majority of failures occur in the third step, which involves addition of the previously computed values.
-We analyzed the distribution of $(x, y)$ values where the model obtains the correct final output.
-Interestingly, as Figure \ref{fig:distribution_map_math} illustrates, we observed that most errors occur when exactly one of the variables $(x, y)$ is large and the other is small.
-This suggests that the model's correctness is highly dependent on the $(x, y)$ values in the prompt, resulting in baselines struggling to identify the erroneous step in the model's CoT reasoning (as we show below).
+Most failures occur in Step 3, which involves adding previously computed values.
+Analyzing the $(x, y)$ distribution where the model is incorrect (Figure \ref{fig:distribution_map_math}), we find that errors mainly arise when one variable is large and the other is small.
+This suggests that correctness depends heavily on $(x, y)$, making it difficult for baselines to pinpoint the erroneous step in the model’s CoT reasoning.